MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/plan-upgrade-previous-versions-office.md

 - **Move to Microsoft 365**: For many customers, moving to the cloud is an efficient and cost-effective solution.
 Setup and maintenance are easier, and you get all the latest features and security updates.
 To learn more, see [What is Microsoft 365?](#what-is-microsoft-365) (in this article).

-- **Upgrade your on-premises servers and applications.** If you're using Office products and server applications on premises, see the planning content for:
+- **Upgrade your on-premises servers and applications.** If you're using Office products and server applications on premises, see the following planning content:<br/>

     |Office 2007 products and services  |Office 2010 products and services  |